The play 'The Tempest' was about the Spanish Armada's destruction.

 did I get hit on by the men after that!
 The men often had the saying:

 'I'm in love with my wife's letter writer.'
 The women often kept it a

 secret who their love letter writer was.
 If they didn't the man might

-marry her or else her own 'friend' might hire her and win the man
+marry her or else her 'friend' might hire her letter writer and then win

 All rights reserved. © J Pinil, Inc. 2004